Our formal review of your complaint

 The Adjudicator will look at the evidence given to us by you and the Agent.
 They will use our Codes of Practice, legal principles, common sense and what is fair and reasonable in the specific circumstances of your case to decide whether the Agent has acted fairly.
 If the Adjudicator has any questions or needs more information, they will get in touch with you or the business.

 Our codes set the professional standards of practice we expect from TPO members – you can see them on our website here or ask the agent for a copy.

 Remember we offer an alternative to the Court process and do not make decisions on points of law.
-The decision the Adjudicator makes may therefore not always be the same as those reached in a Court.
+The decision the Ombudsman or Deputy Ombudsman makes may therefore not always be the same as those reached in a Court.